 - a preferred and alternate date and time for the briefing;

-- background materials about the delegation, including the name, professional title, and biographical information or resume of each delegate;
+- background materials about the delegation, including the name, professional title, organizational affiliation, and biographical information or resume of each delegate.
+Also provide the following passport information for each member of the delegation: country issuing the passport, name as it appears on the passport, passport number, and passport expiration date.

 - the issues or specific questions the delegation would like to discuss, ranked in descending order of importance;